 Excellence in Collections – recognizing recent excellence in collections best practices, which may include innovative approaches to collecting, collections management, preservation (including preservation of sites and structures), repatriation, collections-based research, dissemination and accessibility, etc. Generally-accepted best practices are the benchmark; however, museums will be recognized for striving to reach that standard within the context of their own capacity, community, and collections history.

 The Awards Committee appreciates as much information as possible in order to make informed decisions.
 All nominators should strive to provide a submission with careful consideration to what is meaningful and important.
 The nominator’s expression about why something has achieved excellence and how it has positively impacted a community is closely read in the adjudication process.

-All nominations should include the following:
+Innovation Award nominations should include the following:

 Not sure what to submit?
 Take a look at these sample nominations from previous winners.
 (Coming soon!)

 Nominators need not be members of the BCMA.
 If the Nominator is not a member, a reference from a current BCMA member in good standing should accompany the nomination (upload in Question 8 of the nomination form).
 Nominators who are associated with the Nominee, as a co-worker, employee, contractor, or volunteer or Nominators who nominate themselves or their institutions for the Award of Merit Category, must include with their nomination a reference letter from a current BCMA member in good standing who is not associated with the nominee.
 Awards Committee members may also put forward nominations in accordance with these guidelines, in an effort to ensure that no deserving recipient is overlooked.